-1. In order for the project to comply with policies regarding minimizing of grading and to minimize impacts to biotic resources and to views, prior to any permit being issued the applicant shall revise the grading plan as follows:
+In order for the project to comply with policies regarding minimizing of grading and to minimize impacts to biotic resources and to views, prior to any permit being issued the applicant shall revise the grading plan as follows:

-- a.
-Eliminate the spur road that leaves the main driveway and leads south to a graded turnaround; - b.
-Eliminate the turnaround at that location; - c.
+a.
+Eliminate the spur road that leaves the main driveway and leads south to a graded turnaround;

+Eliminate the turnaround at that iocation;

+- c.
 Indicate that there will be minimal or no grading between the turnaround behind the home and the water tank on the hill above the home.
-The access way to the tank shall be maintained as an-unpaved track, no wider ttian ten feet, used only for the purpose of that than the minimum width necessary for a small vehicle to reaching the tank for maintenance: - d.
+The access way to the tank shall be maintained as an unpaved track, no wider than ten feet, used only fourthe purpose of that than the minimum width necessary for a small vehicle to reaching the tank for maintenance; - d.
 Clearly indicate a disturbance envelope that corresponds with the above revisions. - 2.
 In order to reduce impacts on biotic resources to a less than significant level, prior to issuance of the grading permit the applicant shall do the following: - a.
-Submit a coastal terrace prairie habitat management and enhancement pian prepared by the project biologist for review and approval of County staff.
-The plan shall provide for the management of the native and mixed grasslands such that the native species are favored, and shall include non native removal, mowing or grazing regime and schedule, goals, monitoring proposal, and a map showing the areas to be managed; - b.
-The alignment of the proposed road from Wilshire Drive north shall be revised on the grading plan such that Oak Woodland is avoided to a greater degree than currently shown.
-The proposed alignment shall be staked in the field, reviewed and accepted by the project planner: - c.
-Revise the grading pian to clearly indicate where excess fill will be placed.
-The fill may not be placed within sensitive habitat or within the dripline of any oak tree: - d.
-Show, on the building andlor grading plans, the location of replacement oak trees for the two that will be removed.
+Submit a coastai terrace prairie habitat management and enhancement plan prepared by the project biologist for review and approval of County staff The pian shall provide, for the management of the native and mixed grassiands such that the native species are favored, and shall include non native removal, mowing or grazing regime and schedule, goals, monitoring proposal, and a map showing the areas to be managed; - b.
+The alignment of the proposed road from Wiishire Drive north shail be revised on the grading pian such that Oak Woodland is avoided to a greater degree than currently Shown.
+The proposed alignment shall be staked in the field, reviewed and accepted by the project planner; - Revise the grading plan to clearly indicate where excess fill will be placed.
+The fill may not be placed within sensitive habitat or within the dripline of any oak tree; - d.
+Show, on the building and/or grading plans, the location of replacement oak trees for the two that will be removed.
 Replacements shall be the same species, minimum 15 gallons, and shall be planted at a ratio of 2:1.